How our degrees work

 Most degrees take three years of full-time study.
 Degrees in Engineering, Law, and Midwifery take four years of full-time study.

-Some of our degrees are flexible—allowing you to mix and match different subjects.
-While other degrees are quite specialised and focus on one particular area of study.
-Most of your first-year courses in these degrees are already set, which may not leave space for elective courses.
+Some of our degrees are flexible which allows you to mix and match different subjects, while other degrees are quite specialised and focus on one particular area of study.
+Most of your first-year courses in these specialised degrees are already set, which may not leave space for elective courses.

 Courses